Home > Pies, Tarts, and Crisps > Peaches and Cream Mini Pies

 Mini peach and cream pie with a bite.

-• Fresh Peaches – I will always recommend fresh fruit, especially in season.
+• Fresh Peaches – I always recommend fresh fruit, especially in season.
+Frozen can work but will be very soft.
+Thaw and blot to remove extra moisture.

 • Lemon Juice – The lemon juice brightens the flavor of the peaches.

-• All-Purpose Flour – You can try my gluten free pie dough to make these mini pies gluten free!
+• All-Purpose Flour – Try my gluten free pie dough recipe to make the mini pies gluten free!

-• Unsalted Butter – I prefer unsalted since we are adding our own salt.
+• Unsalted Butter – I prefer unsalted butter since we add salt.

-• White Vinegar – Vinegar also helps with the tender and flaky pie crust.
+• White Vinegar – The vinegar helps to with the tender and flaky pie crust.

-• Vanilla Extract – For flavor in the cream!
+• Vanilla – For another layer of flavor in the custard filling!

 Fresh baked mini peaches and cream pies on a trivet.